ZeinHajjAli/SYSC3303Project/README.txt

 Files:

 Client.java
-Intermediate.java(Error simulator)
+ErrorSimulator.java(Error simulator)
-Server.Java
+Server.Java - the server class
+LostFile.Java - This calss will simulate a lost TFTP packet Duplicate.java - This class will simulate a duplicated TFTP packet PacketType.java - this is an enum for the different types of packets ErrorCodes.java -this is an enum for the error codes associated with this iteration

 Instructions:
-1. Compile all three classes
+1. Compile all classes
 1. Run Server: main by running as >> Java Application
 2. Run Intermediate : main by running as >> Java Application
 3. Run Client: main by running as >> Java Application

 Project breakdown

-Theo Hronowsky worked on the server
-Zein Haij-Ali worked on the client
-Orinami Adam worked on the UML,UCM and README.txt documents.
+Theo Hronowsky worked on the server, serverClientConnection and the Timing diagram Zein Haij-Ali worked on the client and ClientConnection clases Orinami Adam worked on the Error Simulator an, UML,UCM and README.txt documents.